cainy19com/cainy19com.github.io/op-mehico-esse/readme.md

 - app can't view math
 - mobile layout too narrow for math eq
-- pages don't suppurt math and links in default
+- pages don't support math and links

-Their math lib is diff from Latex.
+Their math lib has grammar diff from Katex.

 I write in app with Katex,
 and view in pages,